Quantum Error Correction-like Noise Mitigation for Wave-like Dark Matter Searches with Quantum Sensors

-Classically, excitation noise can be suppressed by employing multiple sensors and analyzing their correlations, since the excitation noise at each sensor is independent while the DM signal is correlated.
-This naturally raises the question of whether we can do the similar analysis for quantum sensors, assuming that the excitation noise at each sensor is independent.
-Refs.\,\cite{Shu:2024nmc,Chen:2025tgj,Freiman:2025tse} have proposed to measure sensors with entangled states such as $W$ states\,\cite{Dur:2000zz}, the equal superposition of single-excitation states across multiple sensors, to achieve this goal.
-Nevertheless, as discussed in Ref.\,\cite{Chen:2025tgj}, this procedure needs the presence of other noises, such as de-excitation noises.
-It seems counterintuitive that the protocol in Ref.\,\cite{Chen:2025tgj} cannot reduce the excitation noise at all if there is no other noise.
+{ The excitation noise at each sensor is independent while the DM signal is correlated.
+Therefore, it is natural to ask whether we can suppress the excitation noise by employing multiple sensors and analyzing their correlations. } Refs.\,\cite{Shu:2024nmc,Chen:2025tgj,Freiman:2025tse} have proposed to measure sensors with entangled states such as $W$ states\,\cite{Dur:2000zz}, the equal superposition of single-excitation states across multiple sensors, to achieve this goal.
+Nevertheless, as discussed in Ref.\,\cite{Chen:2025tgj}, this procedure needs the presence of other noises, such as de-excitation noises {and cannot achieve the SQL in general}.
 The underlying reason is that, when excitation noise is dominant, it can lead to multiple sensors being excited simultaneously --- events that the $W$-state measurement cannot distinguish.

 In this letter, we explore the possibility of processing sensor states during measurements to avoid this restriction.
 The crucial insight is that sensor states after noise effects occupy a subspace nearly orthogonal to the ``code space'', the space spanned by the $W$ state and the ground state.
-By designing a sensing protocol inspired by quantum error correction (QEC) techniques\,\cite{kessler2014quantum,dur2014improved,arrad2014increasing}, which pulls erroneous states back into the original code space repeatedly, we demonstrate that excitation noise can be mitigated even in the absence of other noise.
-As a result, the sensitivity to the DM signal is enhanced by a factor of $\sqrt{N}$ with $N$ sensors, and the uncertainty scales as $1/N$.
+By designing a sensing protocol inspired by quantum error correction (QEC) techniques\,\cite{chaves2013noisy,kessler2014quantum,dur2014improved,arrad2014increasing,brask2015improved}, which pulls erroneous states back into the original code space repeatedly, we demonstrate that excitation noise can be mitigated even in the absence of other noise. {With $N$ sensors,} the sensitivity to the DM signal is enhanced by a factor of $\sqrt{N}$ and the uncertainty scales as $1/N$ {for small $N$, and the sensitivity reaches the SQL by the ideal measurement, which has been considered unachievable in practical DM searches, for sufficiently large $N$.} {In previous studies\,\cite{Sekatski:2017xdg,Demkowicz-Dobrzanski:2017stg,Zhou:2017kxr}, it has been considered that QEC-assisted metrology is useless when the noise and the signal Hamiltonian are parallel.
+However, we show that when we have unknown random parameters such as the phase of the DM field, QEC-like protocols can be useful even in such a case.}